-Proposed Action Element Description Expand fuel hydrant system to accommodate servicing new gates Concourse B Modifications Increase size from 85,777 sf to 108,254 sf by widening concourse to increase efficiency and accommodate up-gaged aircraft.
-Reduce number of gates from 13 gates to 10 due to the creation of Concourse T. Refresh aesthetics and concessions to compliment other terminal improvements and improve passenger amenities.
-Concourse C Modifications Reduce number of gates from 24 gates to 21 due to the creation of Concourse T. Refresh aesthetics and concessions to compliment other terminal improvements and improve passenger amenities.
-Concourse D Modifications Increase size from 49,129 sf to 110,321 sf to add additional functions such as concessions and hold-rooms.
-Reactivate and expand Concourse D. This project would plan for an elevated departures level with supporting ramp space sized to facilitate six additional gates with passenger boarding bridges to accommodate projected increases in needs for airline operational expansions.
-Expand fuel hydrant system to accommodate servicing new gates.
-Construct a CUP at the end of Concourse D, which would allow the consolidation of heating, cooling, and related utility units at the Airport.
-Multi-modal Connector Station Construct the framework (e.g., canopy and platform) for a multi- modal station on the top level of Garage B/C to accommodate future light rail transit.
-Landside Hotel Construct a 200- to 300-room hotel on top of new Garage B/C to meet existing and projected demand at BNA.
-Hotel would be additional 10-11 stories with four garage levels below.
+Proposed Action Element Description Concourse C Modifications Refresh aesthetics and concessions to compliment other terminal improvements and improve passenger amenities.
+Concourse D Modifications Increase size from approximately 49,129 sf to approximately 110,321 sf to add additional functions such as concessions and hold-rooms.
+Reactivate and expand Concourse D. This project would plan for an elevated departures level with supporting ramp space sized to support elevated gates with passenger boarding bridges to accommodate projected increases in needs for projected airline usage.
+Additional functions on the departures level will include hold-rooms, retail and concession spaces.
+Expand fuel hydrant system to accommodate servicing replacement gates.
+Construct a CUP at the end of Concourse D, which would allow the consolidation and modernization of heating, cooling, and related utility units at the Airport.
+Multi-modal Station Construct the framework (e.g., structure, canopy and platform) for a multi-modal station on the top level of Garage B/C to accommodate future light rail transit.
+Landside Hotel Construct an approximate 200- to 300-room hotel on top of new Garage B/C to meet existing and projected demand at BNA.
+Hotel would be an approximate 10-11 stories structure with four garage levels below.
 MNAA and Airport Administrative Office Space Demolish mezzanine level office space in terminal to create open centralized space with through views.
-Provide additional 50,000 sf office space in new Garage B/C for administrative functions to accommodate displaced staff due to terminal improvements.
-Administrative offices to be located atop west side of Level 5 (Plaza Level) of Garage B/C and will include 2 additional floors (Levels 6 and 7).

-Proposed Action Element Description Support Area Designation and Use Utilize support areas to implement BNA Vision projects.
+Provide additional approximately 50,000 sf office space in new Garage B/C for administrative functions to accommodate displaced staff resulting from terminal improvements.
+The new office space is to be located atop of Level 5 (Plaza Level) of Carago B/C and would include multiple additional station.
+Support Area Designation and Use Garage B/C and would include multiple additional stories.
+Utilize support areas to implement BNA Vision projects.
 To support Proposed Action implementation, additional airport-owned property may be accessed and used for construction staging, equipment storage, and temporary construction trailers/offices.
-In addition, support areas will also be evaluated for potential mitigation projects if required during permitting of proposed projects.
+In addition, support areas would also be evaluated for potential mitigation projects if required during permitting of proposed projects.
 Potentially utilize Areas B, D, E, and F as borrow sources for fill for Merten's Hole.
 Sourcing the fill material from these areas would require use of construction equipment, transport from the borrow site to Merten's Hole, temporary stockpiling of fill material, and potentially short-term intermittent blasting, depending on geotechnical considerations.
-Utilize Area C for LID mitigation as illustrated in Figure 3.3-8.
+Utilize Area C for LID mitigation as illustrated in Figure 3.3-9.

-3.5 NO ACTION ALTERNATIVE
+3.5 No Action Alternative